YoussefSell/Email.Net/README.md

 ## working with Dependency Injection

-to register Email.Net with DI we need to use [**Email.Net.DependencyInjection**](https://www.nuget.org/packages/Email.Net.DependencyInjection/) package, this package contains an extension method on the `IServiceCollection` interface that register the `EmailService` as a Scoped service.
+to register Email.Net with DI all you have to do is call the `AddEmailNet` method on the Services collection like so:

-once you have the package downloaded you can register Email.Net like so:

 ```csharp
 // add Email.Net configuration